 (7) “Survivor” means a spouse, child, or parent of emergency personnel.
 (Added 2001, No. 119 (Adj.
 Sess.), § 1; amended 2005, No. 33, § 1; 2021, No. 105 (Adj.
 Sess.), § 400, eff.
 July 1, 2022.)

 (a) There is created the Emergency Personnel Survivors Benefit Review Board, which shall consist of the State Treasurer or designee, the Attorney General or designee, the Executive Director of the Vermont Fire Service Training Council or designee, and one member of the public to represent the interests of emergency personnel appointed by the Governor for a term of two years.
-Survivors of emergency personnel, employed by or who volunteer for the state of Vermont, a county or municipality of the state, or a nonprofit entity which provides services in the state, who die in the line of duty or of an occupation-related illness may request the board award a monetary benefit under section 3173 of this title.
+Survivors of emergency personnel, employed by or who volunteer for the State of Vermont, a county or municipality of the State, or a nonprofit entity that provides services in the State, who die in the line of duty or of an occupation-related illness may request the Board award a monetary benefit under section 3173 of this title.
 The Board shall be responsible for determining whether to award monetary benefits under section 3173.
-A decision to award monetary benefits shall be made by unanimous vote of the board, and shall be made within 60 days after the receipt of all information necessary to enable the board to determine eligibility.
+A decision to award monetary benefits shall be made by unanimous vote of the Board, and shall be made within 60 days after the receipt of all information necessary to enable the Board to determine eligibility.
 The Board may request any information necessary for the exercise of its duties under this section.
 Nothing in this section shall prevent the Board from initiating the investigation or determination of a claim before being requested by a survivor or employer of emergency personnel.

 (b) Within 10 days after the Board has reached its decision, it shall notify the named survivors of its decision by certified mail.
 If the Board denies the claim, the named survivors shall have 60 days from the date of receiving the denial to file an appeal with the Superior Court in the county in which the deceased was employed or was an authorized volunteer.